marcusoftnet/marcusoftnet.github.io/_posts/2023-03-06-how-i-tackled-a-hard-problem-in-a-new-language.md

 }
 ```

-After some fiddling with refrence (not really, since IntelliJ is great in helping me) that, unsurprisingly worked.
+After some fiddling with reference (not really, since IntelliJ is great in helping me) that, unsurprisingly worked.

 ### Then add many tests